mportesdev/pictureshow/README.rst

     $ pictureshow -l 2x2 -L photos/* -o photos
     Saved 50 pictures (13 pages) to 'photos.pdf'

-(Please note that if the target filename has no extension specified, ``.pdf`` will be appended to it.
+(Please note that if the output filename has no extension specified, ``.pdf`` will be appended to it.
 This only applies for the command line tool.)

 Save pictures from URLs, set smaller margin and stretch small pictures: